Wasteland Roller Derby is the Antelope Valley's first and only

 Coming Events and Games:

-Wasteland Roller Derby vs. Infinity Roler Derby and Drive-By - (home game) September 16th 2017
+Wasteland Roller Derby vs. Infinity Roller Derby - (home game) September 16th 2017

 Past Events and Games:

-Wasteland Roller Derby vs. Wine Town and Coachella - (home
+Roller Derby vs. Wine Town and Coachella - (home game)

 November 12th 2016 in Palmdale, CA